TaylonSopeletto/gympro/README.md

 ## About the project
 Gympro is an intelligent fitness assistant designed to enhance workout routines through real-time exercise guidance and smart equipment scanning.

-This project is not real and was made only for learning porposes
+This project is not real and was made only for learning purposes

 ## Folder structure